nsbno/spor/.changeset/green-beans-check.md

 * `isLoading` is now `loading`
 * `sx` and `__css` is gone, use `css` or `style`

+### Updated components
+* `Dialog` replaces `Modal` - And all sizes and placements are now available from the same component

 ### Externals from Chakra:
-Removed (as they have been removed from Chakra): DarkMode, LightMode, defineStyleConfig, useColorModePreference, useMergeRefs, usePreferReducedMotion, CSSWithMultiValues, ComponentStyleConfig, UseClipboardOptions, UseOutsideClickProps, useSize
+Removed (as they have been removed from Chakra): `DarkMode, LightMode, defineStyleConfig, useColorModePreference, useMergeRefs, usePreferReducedMotion, CSSWithMultiValues, ComponentStyleConfig, UseClipboardOptions, UseOutsideClickProps, useSize`

-Added: defineRecipe, defineStyle, For, FormatNumber, FormatByte, LocaleProvider, Show, VisuallyHidden, useMap, useOnClickOutside, useIsClient
+Added: `defineRecipe, defineStyle, For, FormatNumber, FormatByte, LocaleProvider, Show, VisuallyHidden, useMap, useOnClickOutside, useIsClient`